PaddlePaddle/PaddleDetection/docs/tutorials/logging_en.md

 Another possible way to do this is to add the aforementioned flags to the `config.yml` file.

 ## Weights & Biases
 W&B is a MLOps tool that can be used for experiment tracking, dataset/model versioning, visualizing results and collaborating with colleagues.
-A W&B logger is integrated directly into PaddleOCR and to use it, first you need to install the wandb sdk and login to your wandb account.
+A W&B logger is integrated directly into PaddleDetection and to use it, first you need to install the wandb sdk and login to your wandb account.

 ```
 pip install wandb